-Figure 2-32: Installation Complete dialog box and select next button
+Figure 2-36: Installation Complete dialog box and select next button

 You will get the Wireshark Completing Setup window.
-Select the option I want to manually reboot later and Click on Finish button.
+Select the option I want to manually reboot later.

-Figure 2-33: Select the option I want to manually reboot later and Click on Finish button NetSim Standard Setup Installation proceeds further.
+Figure 2-37: Select the option I want to manually reboot later and Click on Finish button This completes the Installation of Wireshark software.
+NetSim complete Setup wizard appears as shown above.
+After click on Finish button to begin with WinMerge installation.